Memorial Cross Park: History

 The Freedom from Religion Foundation (FFRF) complained in 2012 the granite cross, sited on public land, violated the Constitutional separation of church and state in the United States.
 FFRF followed by filing a federal lawsuit on April 20, 2016 in the Northern District of California, with the suit heard by Judge Lucy H. Koh.
 City attorney Richard Nosky recommended to the City Council in November 2016 that ownership of the cross be transferred to Santa Clara University (SCU), with SCU bearing the cost of removal and moving; the council unanimously approved the recommendation.
 The city removed the cross on December 27, 2016.

 The grounds of Memorial Cross Park are landscaped with oleander and olives, and adobe perimeter walls similar to early mission days bound the site.
-A small tiled shrine is dedicated to Saint Clare of Assisi.
 Low-maintenance grass was installed along the street edge in 2018.

+Landmark status

+On September 3, 1937, the State Historic Preservation Office designated the old sites of Mission Santa Clara de Asis and old spanish bridge as a California Historical Landmark #250.
+A description on the commemorative plaque reads: "The first mission in this valley, Mission Santa Clara de Thamien, was established at this site by Franciscan Padres Tomás de la Peña and Joseph Antonio Marguia January 17, 1777.
+Here, at the Indian village of So-co-is-u-ka, they erected a cross and shelter for worship to bring Christianity to the Costanoan Indians."